In-Class#

 12 16 20 is a Pythagorean triple

-Problem 4.17: Disease simulation#
+Problem 4.17: Disease Simulation#

 We investigate an SIR (susceptible, infectious, recovered) model for an infectious disease.
 The model is based on the following assumptions: